 – everyone involved agreed to a common solution,

-– I had consensus and a route through to congruent change,
+– there was consensus and a route through to congruent change,

-– I was absolutely certain I couldn’t fix the problem with something convenient or familiar,
+– we were all absolutely certain we couldn’t fix the problem with something familiar,

 – Who did I need to get agreement from?
-And how would their combined voices shift the thoughts on the needs, the outcome, and the process?
-What was the fallout if I forgot some of the voices?
+And how would their combined voices inform our needs or a resolution?

 – How could we fix the problem ourselves?
-At what point would we realize we couldn’t?
+At what point would we realize we couldn’t and needed outside help?

-– How could we be certain that the people, policies, rules, and goals we had in place would fit comfortably – would buy-in – with anything new we might do?
-And was it possible to know the downside?
+– How could we be certain upfront that the people, policies, rules, and goals we had in place would fit comfortably with anything new we might do, any solution we might purchase?
+And was it possible to know the downside in advance?

 A WALK THROUGH THE BUYER’S JOURNEY

 This is where buyers go when they’re silent.
-They’re not dragging their heels or seeking lower prices; they need to traverse their entire Buying Journey to get to the point of even becoming a buyer.
-And the process of navigating through the people and policies within the status quo to garner consensus for a potentially disruptive change is a confusing process.
-It certainly can’t be driven by knowing about, or considering, an external solution.
+They’re not dragging their heels or seeking lower prices; they need to traverse their Steps of Change to get to the point of even becoming a buyer.

 BUYING FACILITATION® FACILITATES THE BUYER’S JOURNEY

-The sales model does a great job placing solutions, but expends too much energy seeking those few who have completed their completed Buyer’s Journey and are at the point of being ready/able to buy.
-Sales believes a prospect is someone who SHOULD buy; Buying Facilitation® believes a prospect is someone who CAN buy and has the tools to invest in efficiently facilitating the Buyer’s Journey from the first moment of the first call, and THEN selling. to those who are indeed buyers.
+The sales model does a great job placing solutions, but expends too much energy seeking those few who have completed their Buyer’s Journey and consider themselves buyers.
+Sales believes a prospect is someone who SHOULD buy; Buying Facilitation® believes a prospect is someone who CAN/WILL buy efficiently facilitates the Buyer’s Journey from the first moment of the first call, and THEN sells, to those who are indeed buyers.